Second Council of Lyon: Other topics debated

 The council dealt with the reform of the Church, regarding which Gregory had sent out inquiries.
 Several bishops and abbots were deposed for unworthiness, and some mendicant orders were suppressed.
 On the other hand, the two new orders of Dominicans and Franciscans were approved.

 There had been several lengthy vacancies of the Holy See, most recently the sede vacante that had lasted from the death of Clement IV, 29 November 1268, until Gregory's election, 1 September 1271.
 The council decided that in future the cardinals should not leave the conclave until they had elected a pope.
 This decision was suspended in 1276 by Pope Adrian V, and then revoked by Pope John XXI.
 It has since been re-established, and is the basis of present legislation on papal elections.

-Catholic teaching on Purgatory was defined for the first time.

 Finally, the council dealt with the Imperial throne, which Alfonso X of Castile claimed.
 His claim was disallowed by the Pope, and Rudolph I was proclaimed King of the Romans and future emperor on 6 June 1274.